pineunity/tacker/doc/source/devref/multisite_vim_usage_guide.rst

 ~~~~~~~~~~~
 * VNFs of all users currently land in the 'nfv' project that is specified
   during VIM registration.
-* Default VIM needs to be supplied in tacker.conf which requires a tacker
-  server restart if and when default VIM option changes.
 * Fernet keys for password encryption and decryption is stored on file systems.
   This is a limitation when multiple servers are serving behind a load balancer
   server and the keys need to be synced across tacker server systems.